Tri-oval: Use in racetracks

 Aerial view of the Talladega Superspeedway tri-oval.

 This term is most often used to describe the shape of many automobile racetracks.

 The use of the tri-oval shape for automobile racing was conceived by Bill France Sr. during the planning for Daytona.
 The triangular layout allowed fans in the grandstands an angular perspective of the cars coming towards and moving away from their vantage point.
 Traditional ovals (such as Indianapolis) offered only limited linear views of the course, and required fans to look back and forth much like a tennis match.
 The tri-oval shape prevents fans from having to "lean" to see oncoming cars, and creates more forward sight lines.

 In other racing vernacular, the term "tri-oval" is also used to specifically describe the part of the track which represents the top triangular point of the course, which is used as the main stretch, the pit straight and usually the start–finish line.
 It is recognizable in most tracks by a manicured grass area.

-The modern tri-ovals were often called cookie cutters because of their (nearly) identical shape and identical kind of races.